OpenBazaar/openbazaar-desktop/README.md

 Running
 -------

-Use this option if you're actively developing on the client and want the client started along with some helper development processes.

 `npm start` will:
 - compile your Sass / re-compile on changes
 - run BrowserSync in watch mode so the app automatically refreshes on JS and HTML changes and dynamically injects any CSS / Sass changes**.